iluvjava/Maths/Notebook 2.0/AMATH 561 (Probability Theory)/Lebesgue Integral and Expected Value.md

     \int_{-\infty}^{\infty}xf_X(x) dx
 $$

-Because the probability measure on the preimaeg of $dx$ translate to a tiny change of the CDF function, which then gets us to the PDF function, if it exists.
+Because the probability measure on the pre-image of $dx$ translate to a tiny change of the CDF function, which then gets us to the PDF function, if it exists.

 And this is the expected value of the function, however, this is really only doable for nice function, if it's not that nice we need to re-think and use the Lebesgue Integral definition.

+---
+### **Final Note**

+Lebesgue Integral are pretty similar to Riemman's Integral, the difference is just the way it's being integrated over any type of domains.
+They have the same properties.

+Now, All proofs about the details are skipped.
+They are in the textbook(Probabiliy: Theory and Examples, Rick Durrett) with detailed proofs and discussions.